Features and Benefits

-Omniverse clients can support both SSL/TLS and non-SSL connections: and they detect (and prefer) SSL/TLS automatically.
+Omniverse applications support both SSL/TLS and non-SSL connections.
+They detect (and prefer) SSL/TLS automatically.

 Omniverse Cache speeds up your users by keeping the data close to them and avoiding the need to download files.
-This also reduces the burden on Nucleus and allows more users to work much faster.
-Often, a lot of the content that users work on stays the same such as textures, skies or background objects so it can be extremely beneficial to have this all cached for quick access.
+This also reduces the burden on Nucleus and allows more users to work faster.
+Often, a lot of the content that users work on stays the same such as textures or background objects, so it can be extremely beneficial to have this all cached for quick access.

-Further, Omniverse Caches can be chained together to allow for optimal performance for your clients.
-Remote caches can help speed up entire studios and are covered under Chaining Caches.
+Additionally, Omniverse Caches can be chained together to allow for optimal performance for your clients.

 Nucleus is highly extensible using the Omniverse platform.
 The Omniverse platform is built with modularity and performance in mind so users can create extensions, microservices or complete applications using Omniverse Kit.